CCN2,NOV2,HCS24,IGFBP8,IBP-8,IGFBP-8,IGF-binding protein 8

 >90% as determined by SDS-PAGE.

-Lyophilized from 0.22 μm filtered solution in 20 mM Tris, pH7.0.
+Lyophilized from 0.22 μm filtered solution in Tris with Potassium glutamate and Arginine, pH7.0.
 Normally trehalose is added as protectant before lyophilization.

 Contact us for customized product form or formulation.